Insurance Companies

 Because of state regulations, a mutual requires approvals from the state insurance department before it can demutualize.
 Demutualization is expensive, and generally takes from 18 to 24 months to complete.
 As an alternative, some states allow mutual companies to form holding companies, which can own and direct other companies.
 The mutual holding company gains the benefits of stock companies by buying them or forming them as subsidiaries, which can sell different lines of insurance, including life and property and liability insurance.

 Often, the mutual holding company retains at least 51% ownership of any subsidiaries that issue stock so that the proceeds do not have to be passed to policyholders of the mutual company — a clear disadvantage for the policyholders.
-Furthermore, the policyholders have no voting rights in the holding company, leaving the management of the company unaccountable to the policyholders.
+Furthermore, policyholders have no voting rights in the holding company, leaving the management of the company unaccountable to the policyholders.

 Lloyd's of London